dfennell42/LCO-Workflow/Workflow_Guide.md

 As of right now, the workflow only supports SLURM for job submission.
 Any commands that submit calculations ***will not work*** with other workload managers.

+#### Note: It's *highly recommended* to run the workflow in a separate environment, to ensure there are as few dependancy conflicts as possible.
+If using an environment, ensure the environment is active and all dependencies are installed before setting up the workflow.

 ### Setting Up the Workflow:
 To set up the workflow, run `wf init`.
 This command creates a new directory in the user's home directory called `~/wf-user-files`.
 The workflow will then copy several files to the directory.